“I have got a great idea!”

 5. List the important MVP features

 Have a list of features for each stage and then prioritize them.
-Asking the question of what does my user wants vs what does my user need, can help identify and prioritize the features.
+Asking the question of what my user wants vs. what my user needs can help identify and prioritize the features.
 The only features you should include should be connected to your product’s overall goal.
-With the help of the Eisenhower matrix, you can make the final decision on what absolutely needs to be included in your MVP, and what features can be included in later releases.
+With the help of the Eisenhower matrix, you can make the final decision on what needs to be included in your MVP and what features can be introduced in later releases.

 6. Develop your MVP

-Now you have identified and understand your business or customer needs, have found the opportunity to address the pain points, and have decided what features to build and their priority, it’s time to go ahead and actually build an MVP.
-Remember, your product has to be easy to use, appealing, and most importantly, fit the main user needs.
+Now you have identified and understand your business or customer needs, have found the opportunity to address the pain points, and have decided what features to build and their priority, it’s time to go ahead and build an MVP.
+Remember, your product has to be easy to use, appealing, and most importantly, fit the primary user needs.

 7. Build, Measure, and Learn

 After launching your MVP, analyze everything, from user responses to the product itself.
 It is imperative that you must collect feedback from your users.
-Your users are the only people who can tell where the product is lacking and ensures market validation.
-This will help you generate new ideas grounded in user behavior research which will shape the subsequent versions of your product.
+Your users are the only people who can tell where the product is lacking and ensure market validation.
+This will help you generate new ideas grounded in user behavior research that will shape the subsequent versions of your product.
 It is important to continue to test, learn, and measure, and then test again until the product is finalized.

 Although, the P in the MVP stands for Product.
 But instead, it’s a Process.
 Even after putting an MVP into people’s hands, you’re still going through the same motions as you were before – writing down hypotheses, testing them, learning, and iterating.
 Your aim is not to create a simpler product.
 It must be a solution that you can quickly introduce to the market to test your assumptions, and when you do, you will often find that you have to go back to the drawing board.